zkemail/.github/profile/README.md

 ## ZK Email in Noir

 With Zac's latest sprints on ZK Email primitives like RSA, JSON, and SHA256, we have been able to release a [ZK Email Noir](https://github.com/zkemail/zkemail.nr) version in collaboration with Mach34.
 It is extremely performant on the client side, being ~2x faster on small proofs and ~5-10x speedups on the larger proofs.
 We will migrate all of our client side proofs to this soon.
+At the current moment, due to their slow witness generation, our circom ZK Email code on GPU is still faster on the server side.
+Soon, our Registry + SDK will compile to Noir as well!

 ## ZK Email in other Higher Level Languages